Fizzing results from Irn-Bru maker AG Barr as the sun shines

-SOFT drinks firm AG Barr, maker of the famous Irn-Bru brand and others including Rubicon, attributed the “exceptional British summer weather” in recent weeks for solid first-half results but warned of challenges ahead amid the cost-of-living crisis and rising inflation.
+SOFT drinks firm AG Barr, maker of the famous Irn-Bru brand and others including Rubicon Funkin cocktails, attributed the “exceptional British summer weather” in recent weeks for solid first-half results but warned of challenges ahead amid the cost-of-living crisis and rising inflation.

 The Cumbernauld-based company, which last year announced plans to acquire plant-based milk business Moma Foods over the next three years after acquiring an initial 60 per cent stake in the company, reported expected first-half revenue of around £157 million for the 26 weeks ending July 31.